-1933 in the finest borough of the greatest city in America is brought to life, in sepia-toned 3D in a rare strip from Tru Vue.
-See the Williamsburg Bank Building without neighboring skyscrapers; the first Brooklyn Public Library's original main branch building; an elevated train line through the center of the borough - and more - all in stereo pairs & anaglyphic 3D!
+1933 in the finest borough of the greatest city in America is brought to life, in sepia-toned 3D in a rare second strip from Tru Vue.
+See the Botanical Gardens, Prospect Park, the industry on the Gowanus Canal, the Red Hook Grain Terminal - and more - all in stereo pairs & anaglyphic 3D!

 In additional to his usual fare - fancy estates, towns, zoos, and so on - VistaScreen's photographer Stanley Long dabbled in artistic figure studies.
 Largely unadvertised for obvious reasons - this was 1950s Britain after all - few of these sets are floating around.
 Here's the first in the Miss Continentale series.

 In 1934, Tru Vue published "New York's Chinatown", which starts with a little racist poetry and goes on to show some random street scenes, etc, as well as making it look dangerous and exotic.
 The 3D is well executed for early Tru Vue - the racism, not so much.
 Also included, a short explanation on how a Tru Vue filmstrip was put together.

 Happy New Year!
 And what better way to celebrate than with a burlesque performance?
 Sally Rand's Fan Dance is credited by many as being the main attraction at the 1933 Century of Progress - despite its having gotten her arrested numerous times.
 See it here in 3D via an early filmstrip from Tru Vue, taken at the Chicago World's Fair!